 What is the Creative Communities Programme?

-The Hull 2017 Creative Communities Programme was set up to fund projects that inspire individuals and groups to produce new work and events for 2017.
-It is a key element of the Hull 2017 cultural programme and part of our commitment to ensure that everyone living in Hull has the opportunity to get involved and participate in this important year for the city.
+The Hull 2017 Creative Communities Programme was created to fund projects that inspire individuals and groups to produce new work and events for 2017.
+It is a key strand of the Hull 2017 cultural programme and part of our commitment to ensure that everyone living in Hull has the opportunity to get involved and participate in this important year for the city.

-Launched earlier this year, the Creative Communities Programme invited individuals and organisations to come up with ideas for new projects that were creative at heart, celebrated arts and cuture and would have a transformative effect, particularly within local communities in very past of the city.
-We want to champion ideas large and small, which are adventurous and unique and connect communities to create incredible experiences and long-lasting memories.
+Launched earlier this year, the Creative Communities Programme invited individuals and organisations to generate new projects that are creative at heart, celebrate arts and cuture and have a transformative effect. .
+We want to champion projects of all scales, which are open to everyone, engage people and communities and are more than the everyday.
+CCP will be funding projects which are original, ambitious, create incredible experiences and long-lasting memories.

 How many projects are being supported and how much are they getting?

-We will be able to reveal which applicants have been successful in September, but they cover every corner of the city. £550,000 is being invested in around 60 creative projects that will be produced in every corner of Hull next year as part of UK City of Culture 2017.
-The successful applicants are set to receive between £300 and £10,000 each to help them take forwad their ideas.
+We will be able to reveal which applicants have been successful in September, but their projects extend to every corner of the city. £550,000 is being invested in around 60 creative projects that will be produced next year as part of UK City of Culture 2017.
+Most successful applicants are set to receive between £300 and £10,000 each to support them realising their projects.
+Four projects have been selected to receive an exceptional grant ranging between £10,000 and £42,000.
+These projects demonstrate extended ambition in concept and scale, embracing technologies, strength and depth in partnership working and creating legacies in acordance with our secondary criteria.

 How many applications came in?

-There was a huge response, exceeding our expectations, with around 650 propsals being received, covering virtually every artform and coming from across the whole of Hull.
+Following the 9 roadshows, 13 drop in sessions and many individual meetings held in through April and May 2016, there was a huge response, exceeding our expectations, with 650 proposals being received, covering every artform and representing partnerships with groups as well as and indivually led projects from across the whole of Hull.

 Why won’t you reveal who has won funding?